vbaconnet-ledger/developer-portal/_docs/transport/tutorial-1-usb-solana.md

 npm run start
 ```

 Now the application is up and running.
-Open the browser and go to [localhost:1234](http://localhost:1234), it will display :
+Open Chrome and go to `localhost:1234`, it will display :

 {: .center}
 [![Application running on browser](../images/tutorial-1-solana.png)](../images/tutorial-1-solana.png){: style="border-bottom:none;"}